eaguiara/eaguiara/README.md

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

-### 🌍 "Quanto mais eu sei, mais eu sou" 🧠
+### 🌍 "The more I know, the more I am." 🧠

-- 📍 From Rio de Janeiro, living in São Paulo - Brazil
+- 📍 From Rio de Janeiro, living in São Paulo - Brazil 🇧🇷
 - 💻 Back-End engineer at [Banco Itaú](https://www.itau.com.br/)

 👩‍💻 **Professional Interests:**